ShortlistShortlistedRemoved from shortlist 121

 Power & Run Time

-The Powerhorse 7500i's engine, 420 cc OHV 4-stroke, fueled by gasoline, can deliver 120/240V.
-It provides a running wattage of 6500W and reaches a peak wattage of 7500W.
+The Powerhorse 7500i houses a 420 cc OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6,500W along with a peak wattage of 7,500W.
 In addition, the device is parallel capable (parallel kit (opens in a new tab) not included) and thus, can be linked to a similar or compatible unit for added power.

-Thanks to a fuel capacity of 6.6 gallons, the 7500i can operate for up to 16 hours with a full tank (fuel consumption around 0.41 GPH).
+The 7500i can operate for up to 16 hours with a full tank (fuel consumption around 0.41 GPH), due to its fuel capacity of 6.6 gallons.